LukeHebert/bcrseq_primers/README.md

 ## Overview
-This repository holds script(s) used in the generation of OE-RT-PCR primers for any organism for which the user has heavy and light chain V and C gene sequences.
-Here, ferret sequences are used as example input and outputs, contained in the subdirectories.
+This repository holds script(s) used in the generation of BCRseq OE-RT-PCR primers compatible with any organism for which the user possesses heavy and light chain V and C gene sequences.
+Here, ferret sequences are used as example to demonstrate necessary inputs and expected outputs.

-Important note: these scripts cannot be used alone for primer generation.
-They serve as a first step.
-The "overlap" subsequences of primers required for overlap-extension-RT-PCR must be added, then melting temperatures and primer compatibility must be simulated with e.g. [IDT tools](https://www.idtdna.com/pages/tools/primerquest?utm_source=google&utm_medium=cpc&utm_campaign=00588_1i_03&utm_content=search&gad_source=1&gclid=Cj0KCQiA2oW-BhC2ARIsADSIAWqLLeU8xxYsdb8FC8H3mHMXEwgz3zivyRlAaNtvaHjE65R4VGVlCs8aAobeEALw_wcB).
+Note: these scripts cannot be used alone for perfect primer generation.
+They merely serve as helpful tools.
+Currently, the "overlap" and "common" subsequences of primers required for overlap-extension-RT-PCR must be added manually.
 Finally, primers must be tested to the user's satisfaction *in vitro* to ensure amplicon length and depth of gene capture.

 ## Background